 Feeling anxious?
 We have good news!
-No matter how busy you are, how often you travel, or how limited your budget is, there is a new form of treatment that can work for you.
+No matter how busy you are, how often you travel, or how limited your budget is, there is a new approach that may work for you.
 It can stand alone or be added to enrich your existing therapy experience.
 You can use it alone or in a group, and with or without optional live phone coaching.
-It’s called a webinar.
+It’s called online learning with optional homework!

 Posts about Career:

 As a clinical psychologist in New York City who works with some of the city’s most professionally motivated and strategic social climbers (most won’t admit it until they’re safely ensconced in a confidential session at my office), it’s no surprise that many clients want to brush up on their networking skills.
 My clients are intelligent, driven people who want to get the best return on investment on the time and effort spent at networking events.

 “The only thing that is constant is change.” -Heraclitus, 500 B.C.E